How to Build Anomalous (3+1)d Topological Quantum Field Theories: Introduction

+\begin{cor} For cyclic groups $G=\Z/2^k,k\geq 2$, the deformation class of reflection-positive IFTs corresponding to any of the classes in $\SH^5(B\Z/2^k, 0, y)$ generating the $\Z/2^{k+1}$ factor can be realized as the anomaly of a (3+1)d gauge theory by gauging the $\Z/2^{m}$ subgroup of a $\Z/2^{k+m}$ symmetric state as in~\cref{eq:seq3firstcase}, where $m=\lceil \frac{k}{2} \rceil$.
+The IFT corresponding to the class in $\SH^5(B\Z/2^k, 0, y)$ generating the $\Z/2$ factor can be realized as the anomaly of a (3+1)d gauge theory by gauging the $\Z/4$ subgroup of a $\Z/2^{k+2}$ symmetric state as in~\cref{eq:seq3secondcase}. \end{cor}

+Finally, we also would like to extend our constructions to fermionic symmetries involving time-reversal symmetries, or nontrivial $s$-twist.
+Unfortunately, the necessary fusion 2-categorical framework for such an extension is not yet fully developed.
+Nevertheless, it is straightforward to generalize the construction at a formal level: one can still write down an extension of the form \cref{eq:extension} that trivializes the given anomaly upon pullback, and we conjecture that the resulting $K$-gauge theory is the desired TQFT that realizes the specified anomaly.

-\begin{example} We also give one example that involves time-reversal, fermion parity, and the chiral symmetry all interacting.
-Let $T$ be the generator of a time-reversal symmetry.
+\begin{example} We give one example in \Cref{appendix:timerev} that involves time-reversal, fermion parity, and chiral symmetry.
+Let $T$ be the generator of a time-reversal symmetry, and $g$ be the generator of a unitary symmetry.
 We consider the following symmetry algebra, where $k\ge 2$:

 This corresponds to the twist $s = x_1$, $\omega = y$ for the group $\Z/2\times\Z/2^k$, where $x_1$ generates $H^1(B\Z/2;\Z/2)$ and $y$ generates $H^2(B\Z/2^k;\Z/2)$.
 We compute the corresponding twisted supercohomology group in \cref{prop:22kxy}: